What You Need to Know About Legal Secretary

 - Mail, fax, or arrange for delivery of legal correspondence to clients, witnesses, and court officials.

-What Every Legal Secretary Should Know
+Things a Legal Secretary Should Know How to Do

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.